Fixes and Minor Enhancements

 The Cicode function "InfoForm" will now work correctly on any valid animation number, even for objects within groups and Genies.

-The TrnGetTable Cicode function would always synchronize end-time to the nearest display period.
-This meant the samples returned would not always synchronize to the end time specified.
+The TrnGetTable Cicode function would synchronize end-time to the nearest display period.
+This meant the samples returned would not synchronize to the end time specified.
 New display mode options have been introduced to allow users to synchronize samples to the specified time instead of the nearest display period.